AliBahaari/URL-Status/README.md

 URL Status Is A Python Script In Order To Retrieve All Links In A Website & Check The Status Of Them.
 After Checking All Links Status, It Saves The Links That Have 200 Or 404 Status Code With Their Status Code & Message In A File Which User Choose Its Name.<br>
 It Is Used In Some SEO-Checker Sites To Check There Is No 404 Error In Website Links.

+# Version 1 To 2

+In Version 1, You Had Low Performance & Speed Because Logs Saved Individually, But In Version 2, The Scripts Saves All Logs One Time.
+Also Logs Have Better View Than The Version 1.

 # Tutorial

 Steps To Check A Site :